oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/use-graph-for-rag/use_graph_for_rag.md

-# Title of the Lab
+# Use Graph for Retrieval Augmented Generation

 ## Introduction